danielPoloWork/danielPoloWork/README.md

 try to improve my skills.
 I am attracted by the vision of innovation that shines through IT field, a vision I agree and consider necessary to facilitate the progress of modern companies.

-I find it enjoyable to work in close-knit teams in a context of equal experiences, where everyone is encouraged to improve and do your best.
+I find it enjoyable to work in close-knit teams in a context of equal experiences, where everyone is encouraged to improve and do our best.
 I have been described as a sincere, tenacious, motivated, dedicated, authoritarian and extremely self-critical person, characteristics that have marked mutual esteem with some of my colleagues.
 I work hard and I like to achieve my goals.